ratulb/byte_marks/README.md

         }

-     ####This one shows how to extract marked byte chunks out from a stream of bytes
+     Shows how to unmark byte chunks out from a stream of marked bytes

      let random_texts = [
             "Some random",